lizaatis/Certifications/README.md

 # Certifications
 List of Certifications I have obtained, these have helped improve my knowledge and skills in Cybersecurity, programing and Artificial Intelligence.
-# Certifications
-List of Certifications I have obtained, these have helped improve my knowledge and skills in Cybersecurity, programing and Artificial Intelligence.